 Removal or Surrender of Firearms When Domestic Violence Restraining/Protective Orders Are Issued

-Rhode Island law now expressly prohibits abusers from acquiring or possessing firearms if they are subject to an active protective order that was issued after the abuser received notice of the proceedings and had an opportunity to be heard.13 Rhode Island also authorizes a person suffering from domestic abuser to seek a court protective order requiring the abuser to relinquish possession or control of any firearms he or she owns or possesses before he or she has received notice of the proceedings, provided that a full hearing is held within fifteen days of the date the abuser relinquished his or her firearms.14
+Rhode Island law now expressly prohibits people from acquiring or possessing firearms if they are subject to an active protective order that was issued after they received notice of the proceedings and had an opportunity to be heard.13 Rhode Island also authorizes a person suffering from domestic abuse to seek a court protective order requiring the person abusing them to relinquish possession or control of any firearms he or she owns or possesses before he or she has received notice of the proceedings, provided that a full hearing is held within fifteen days of the date the respondent relinquished his or her firearms.14

 A person ordered to relinquish possession of any firearms pursuant to a court protective order must relinquish all firearms to the State Police, the local police department, or a federally licensed firearms dealer within 24 hours of receiving notice of the protective order,15 and must, within 72 hours after being served with the order, either file a receipt with the court showing that he or she physically relinquished all firearms, as required, or else attest to the court that he or she had and has no firearms in his or her immediate physical possession or control or subject to his or her immediate physical possession or control.16 At the hearing, the person subject to the protective order has the burden of showing, by clear and convincing evidence, that he or she would not pose a danger to the abuse victim or any other person if their firearm rights were restored.17